 - a.
 Turn the master on/off switch to the ON position. - b.
+The green light shown in Figure 10 should be on. - c.
 Open the door and push down on the manual raise/lower toggle switch (See Figure 6).
-You should hear the down stop catch pawl move backward and the switch on the back of the down stop solenoid should click.
-It may be necessary to watch and listen closely when checking the switch. - c.
-If the down stop catch pawl responded correctly, then no adjustment is necessary.
+You should hear the down stop catch pawl move backward, the yellow light should illuminate, and the green light should turn off while the toggle switch is held down. - d.
+If the down stop catch pawl and the lights responded correctly, then no adjustment is necessary.
 Otherwise continue with the following steps to adjust the down stop catch pawl position.